furioussoul/tailmaster/README.md

 ***

 # opensource
-Opensource where star is greater than 1k.
+Opensource when star is more than 1k.
 ***